sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 }
 ~~~

-The implementation of **encode** is very simple, in which two vectors are always pointing to the head and the body respectively.
-Note that the **iov\_base** pointer must point to a member of the message class.
+The implementation of encode is very simple, in which two vectors are always, pointing to the head and the body respectively.
+Note that the iov\_base pointer must point to a member of the message class.
-When you use **append**, you should ensure that the 4-byte head is received completely before reading the message body.
-Moreover, we can't guarantee that the first **append** must contain a complete head, so the process is a little cumbersome.
+When you use append, you should ensure that the 4-byte head is received completely before reading the message body.
+Moreover, we can't guarantee that the first append must contain a complete head, so the process is a little cumbersome.
-The **append** implements the **size\_limit** function, and an EMSGSIZE error will be returned if the **size\_limit** is exceeded.
-You can ignore the **size_limit** field if you don't need to limit the message size.
+The append implements the size\_limit function, and an EMSGSIZE error will be returned if the size\_limit is exceeded.
+You can ignore the size_limit field if you don't need to limit the message size.
 Because we require the communication protocol is two way with a request and a response, users do not need to consider the so-called "TCP packet sticking" problem.
 The problem should be treated as an error message directly.
 Now, with the definition and implementation of messages, we can build a server and a client.

 # Server and client definitions